alekfal/EarthObservationLibrary/README.md

 # EarthObservationLibrary

-Collection of python functions for raster manipulation.
+Collection of python methods for raster manipulation.